Welcome to the

 The Editing and The synthesizing are processes of self discovery that are empowering and are driven by your creativity.

-Remember creativity takes practice.
+Remember, creativity takes practice.
 One person is not more creative than another – they may only just be more adept at using their inherent skill.

-Determining a style for your garden is beginning of an editing process.
+Determining a style for your garden is the beginning of an editing process.
 You can determine and define a style in a number of ways – Moodboards are great tools.

-Short descriptive statements of style can also help (like “granny on acid”, or “rainbow cowboy in London”, or on the more mainstream end, “coastal cottage” or “modern farmhouse”) These design tools start to give you a framework that helps you make decisions about what to include or not.
+Short descriptive statements of style can also help (like “granny on acid” or “rainbow cowboy in London” or on the more mainstream end, “coastal cottage” or “modern farmhouse”).
+These design tools start to give you a framework that helps you make decisions about what to include or not.
 It is the beginning of the creative process.

 As you get better and develop your creativity, you will begin to create your own unique styles.

-Knowing your style and the styles of your home, neighborhood and region will help you define the boundaries for your ideas – it will give your landscape design project some structure.
-If you are an idea addict it will help you create some rules for yourself!
-That way you can vet the ideas against the structure and know which ones to keep.
+Knowing your style and the styles of your home, neighborhood, and region will help you define the boundaries for your ideas – it will give your landscape design project some structure.
+If you are an idea addict, it will help you create some rules for yourself!
+That way, you can vet the ideas against the structure and know which ones to keep.

-And if you are creatively cramped it will begin to reveal the creativity inside you.
+And if you are creatively cramped, it will begin to reveal the creativity inside you.

-There are many formulaic ways to jump start your creative design juices when you are planning a garden’s design… (I can show you how inside my garden design classes… it really is so fun).
+There are many formulaic ways to jump-start your creative design juices when you are planning a garden’s design… (I can show you how inside my garden design classes… it really is so fun).

 All the techniques of residential landscape design are useless without you adding in your unique style and creativity.
-Without fresh ideas your design will quite simply be boring.
+Without fresh ideas, your design will quite simply be boring.

 “The chief enemy of creativity is good sense.”